Have you seen the phrase ‘orientation tour’ and wondered what this coach trip terminology actually means?

-What Coach Trip Orientation Tour Mean?
+1. Coach Trip Terminology – What Does an Orientation Actually Tour Mean?

 Once these trained guides are qualified the rates that they charge are generally set by the guide licensing agency and they are able to start earning back some of the money they spent training.

 This applies to most cities and localities that coach trips visit on holiday.
-Each city and locality will likely have their own trained guides who are experts in that particular area, having spent a long time learning all the history and knowledge that any visitor might want to know.
+Each city and locality will likely have its own trained guides who are experts in that particular area, having spent a long time learning all the history and knowledge that any visitor might want to know.

 As such when you see that a tour is an orientation tour it means it will not be run by a local guide because this is the only type of tour a Tour Manager is allowed to do when visiting cities etc. These tours are supposed to be just about orientation, giving details of where things are rather than what things are.

-They are not supposed to be full of historical information, cultural information and detailed facts about the place you are visiting because that would make them a tour.
+They are not supposed to be full of historical information, cultural information, and detailed facts about the place you are visiting because that would make them a tour.

-I have certainly done orientation tours and included some aspects of history and culture, because learning that sort of information is what I love doing before a tour.
-However, I haven’t given a blow by blow historical account of the city, town or area and I haven’t spoken in length about the history of any particular building or monument.
+I have certainly done orientation tours and included some aspects of history and culture because learning that sort of information is what I love doing before a tour.
+However, I haven’t given a blow-by-blow historical account of the city, town, or area and I haven’t spoken in length about the history of any particular building or monument.

-My point really is that if you see “orientation tour” on the description of what is included in your coach holiday, don’t expect a full blown tour with a local guide.
+My point really is that if you see “orientation tour” in the description of what is included in your coach holiday, don’t expect a full blown tour with a local guide.
 You are not going to get that.